DebalB/Python_public/FCNN_for_classification/Readme.md

 It is a very useful tool for debugging CNNs and to understand what the network “saw” and analyzed to predict the final class.

 And it can also be used to obtain a fairly accurate bounding box of the predicted object.

+The file 'ReceptiveFieldBackpropagation.py' uses the Resnet18-FCNN model from above to compute the receptive field of the pixel corresponding to the predicted class in the final CNN layer.